 How many units are you hoping to sell each quarter?
 What is your forecasted quarterly sales revenue, and what will you have to spend to reach those goals?
 A few things you might consider budgeting for include:

 - An independent sales representative (or multiple representatives who cover different regions)

 - A showroom that works with various retailers in your target market

 - Trade shows focused on building relationships with your target market

 - An in-house sales representative to help drive your wholesale marketing efforts

-Be sure to crunch the numbers and understand how much revenue you need to bring in to cover your operating expense and still make a profit.
+Be sure to crunch the numbers and understand how much revenue you need to bring in to cover your operating expenses and still make a profit.